-If your sweet tooth had a favorite childhood memory, this cookie would be it!
-Marshmallow Peanut Butter Cornflake Cookies are gooey, crunchy, sweet, and salty-basically everything you want in a no-bake treat.
+If your sweet tooth had a favorite childhood memory, these Marshmallow Peanut Butter Cornflake Cookies would be it!
+They're gooey, crunchy, sweet, and salty, everything you want in an easy no-bake cookie.
+One bite and you'll understand why they've been a family favorite for generations.

 This is one of those classic recipes that doesn't need a fancy twist to impress!